JW33/Utilities/README.md

 Planing to move it to some kind of web hosting in the future.

 :warning: Both projects are quick, dirty and do what they need to do.
-They could both use some improvement around error handling and logging.
+They could both use some improvement around error handling and logging among other things.